SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Head_Pose_Detection.md

 ```
-### 3. Initialising Plugin for Myraid for Head Pose
+### 3. Initialize Plugin for Myraid for Head Pose
-Loading Plugin for Myriad head Pose
+Initialize plugin for MYRIAD separately as it cannot be loaded simultaneously.
-- Replace **#TODO Initialising Plugin for Myraid for Head Pose** with the following code.
+- Replace **#TODO Initializing Plugin for Myraid for Head Pose** with the following code.

 ```python
 MYRIAD_plugin_hp = IEPlugin(args.device_hp.upper(),args.plugin_dir)
 ```

-### 3. Load Pre-trained Optimized Model for HeadPose Inferencing
+### 4. Load Pre-trained Optimized Model for HeadPose Inferencing
 Load pre-retained optimized model for head pose detection on CPU as CPU is already selected as plugin device previously.
 - Replace **#TODO Head_Pose_Detection 2** with the following lines of code